markheath/AdventOfCode2021/README.md

 - **Day 5** A relatively kind one for which I made myself a generic grid helper class (should have done that yesterday).
 My diagonal line points algorithm is ugly - needs refactoring!
 - **Day 6** I feared this would be a performance optimization that made my head explode, but actually it was a nice use case for memoization
 - **Day 7** Part 2 could be optimized further (memoization would probably be sensible) but it didn't run too slow, so was able to get away without it
+- **Day 8** Was fairly easy to do part 2 by allowing a cost calculation function to be injected into the part 1 solution
+- **Day 9** Was finally the catalyst to improve the grid I made on day 5 and introduce a coordinate class based on one I created last year